Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 #### packed_scale_type: four u8s in one u32

-Height scale, width scale, type id, variant — each gets a byte.
+Height scale, width scale, type id, variant.
+Each gets a byte.
 The scales are unorm lerp factors into the type's height/width ranges, not metres.
 This is deliberate: a designer retuning a foliage type's size does not invalidate resident tiles.
-Only the descriptor changes and the arena stays valid.
+Only the descriptor changes.
+The arena stays valid.

 Type id being 8 bits caps a scene at 256 distinct foliage types.
-That ceiling is deliberate: the descriptor array is read by every blade lane, and 256 × 96 B = 24 KiB, which fits comfortably in L1 on every tier.
+That ceiling is deliberate.
+The descriptor array is read by every blade lane.
+256 × 96 B = 24 KiB, which fits comfortably in L1 on every tier.

 #### packed_tint_seed: the load-bearing field

-The seed is the low 16 bits of `blade_seed` and is the single most important value in this struct.
-Dithered LOD cross-fades, wind phase offset, per-blade variation — everything keys off it.
+The seed is the low 16 bits of `blade_seed`.
+It is the single most important value in this struct.
+Dithered LOD cross-fades, wind phase offset, per-blade variation.
+Everything keys off it.
 It must be derived from `(tile_coord, lane, generation)` and **never** from frame state.

 Read that again: never from frame state.
-A seed that changes between frames turns the stochastic cross-fade into full-screen static that TAA cannot resolve, and makes every blade's wind phase jump every frame.
+A seed that changes between frames turns the stochastic cross-fade into full-screen static that TAA cannot resolve.
+It makes every blade's wind phase jump every frame.

 ### 4.2 Tile-local positions and GPU reproducibility

-We have said this already, but it bears repeating because it is the single most consequential decision in the system:
+We have said this already.
+It bears repeating.
+This is the single most consequential decision in the system.

 ```
   ┌─────────────────────────────────────────┐